brend3n/NetworkGrapher/README.md

 ### To-Do
 - [X] Dragging nodes
 - [ ] Nodes are colored based on neighborhoods
-- [ ] If one nodes is in two or more different groups, blend the colors together for that node
-- [ ] Keep track of information about the network
 - [ ] Unlimited scrolling
 - [ ] Dynamic loading such that large amounts of data can be visualized incrementally
 - [ ] Group nodes in the same neighborhood close to eachother -> adjust randomness of node location